 Before considering the ramifications of a DFARS compliance audit, it’s essential to note what exactly constitutes CUI.
 In short, CUI is simply information that is sensitive and in the interests of the United States but is not strictly regulated by the Federal government.

-CUI includes any potentially sensitive and unclassified information in need of controls in place that define methods for safeguarding or dissemination.
+CUI includes any potentially sensitive and unclassified information needing controls to be in place that define methods for safeguarding or dissemination.
 Each federal agency has provided a public registry of categories and subcategories of CUI and determines why information is considered CUI.

 Who Needs to Be DFARS-Compliant?

-Anyone who does contract work for the DoD and other federal agencies is required to be DFARS-compliant.
+Anyone doing contract work for the DoD and other federal agencies is required to be DFARS-compliant.
 Whether you belong to one of the larger defense contractors or a smaller organization, becoming DFARS-compliant is a must.
-And even if you do not currently engage in any work for the DoD, you can take advantage of future opportunities by becoming DFARS-compliant.
+Even if you don't currently engage in any work for the DoD, you can take advantage of future opportunities by becoming DFARS-compliant.